lake-wg/edhoc/draft-ietf-lake-edhoc.md

 When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 The Initiator and the Responder should enforce a minimum security level.

-The hash algorithms SHA-1 and SHA-256/64 (256-bit Hash truncated to 64-bits) SHALL NOT be be supported for use in EDHOC except for certificate identification with x5u and c5u.
+The hash algorithms SHA-1 and SHA-256/64 (256-bit Hash truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5u and c5u.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.

 ## Unprotected Data